papaux/docker-rwsols/README.md

 ## Getting started

+### Configure

-The project provides a `docker-compose.yml` for easy startup.
+The project comes with a pre-configured `docker-compose.yml` for easy startup.
+This will also take care of building the image.
 While you can use it right away, your RWSOLS won't be helpful until you configure your network hosts to wake up.

-### Configure

 #### Your network hosts